jadecobra/python_tdd_exercises/source/calculator/calculator_10.rst

     # KeyError
     # streamlit.errors.StreamlitDuplicateElementKey

-* I check the browser and see the :ref:`Exception<errors>` is still there
+* I check the browser and see the :ref:`Exception<errors>` there as well

 * I remove the buttons from ``main`` in ``streamlit_calculator.py``

   .. code-block:: python
-    :lineno-start: 26
+    :lineno-start: 30

     def main():
         streamlit.title('Calculator')